wcgordon1/lamplighter/manuscript/active/ch6_Parts_and_Promises.md

 "I'll be here."

 As Ivy walked back toward Rowhouse Lane, the route keys chiming against the token with each step, she found herself thinking about the relationship between precision and care, between understanding how things worked and being able to fix them when they broke.
-The lantern in her satchel felt different now—not just a tool but an instrument she was learning to play, one careful adjustment at a time.
+The lantern in her satchel felt different now; not just a tool but an instrument she was learning to play, one careful adjustment at a time.

 Button padded alongside her, occasionally glancing up with his good eye in a way that suggested approval.
 In the gathering dusk, the street lamps were beginning to come on, their halos round and steady in the still air.
 For the first time since arriving in Greywater, Ivy felt like she was beginning to understand the city's rhythms, and her place in maintaining them.